Relationship and Sex Education Policy

 At Weobley High School, RSE is also delivered, when appropriate, during the Year Group Consultation Days which are held once per year.
 Ways of delivering this content from external providers are organised by our Deputy Headteacher in charge of pastoral care.

-The work that Weobley High School does is designed to support and complement the role of parents, carers or guardians, who have the prime responsibility in this sensitive area.
+The work that Weobley High School does is designed to support and complement the role of parents/carers, who have the prime responsibility in this sensitive area.

 Due to the nature of the LinC, students will receive support and advice on issues covered by RSE when they work with our LInC manager.
 When needed, the manager will liaise with and update the SENCo, Pastoral Lead, Learning Co-ordinators and Form Tutors as to the progress made by particular children.